 People with diabetes have a two- to fourfold increase in the risk of dying from the complications of cardiovascular disease.
 Both men and women are at increased risk.
 Atherosclerosis and vascular thrombosis are major contributors, and it is generally accepted that platelets are contributory.
 Platelets from men and women with diabetes are often hypersensitive in vitro to platelet aggregating agents.
 A major mechanism is increased production of thromboxane, a potent vasoconstrictor and platelet aggregant.
 Investigators have found evidence in vivo of excess thromboxane release in type 2 diabetic patients with cardiovascular disease.
 Aspirin blocks thromboxane synthesis by acetylating platelet cyclo-oxygenase and has been used as a primary and secondary strategy to prevent cardiovascular events in nondiabetic and diabetic individuals.
 Meta-analyses of these studies and large-scale collaborative trials in men and women with diabetes support the view that low-dose aspirin therapy should be prescribed as a secondary prevention strategy, if no contraindications exist.
-Substantial evidence suggests that low-dose aspirin therapy should also be used as a primary prevention strategy in men and women with diabetes who are at high risk (over age 40 or with other CVD risk factors) for cardiovascular events (1–3).
-Despite its proven efficacy, aspirin therapy is underutilized in patients with diabetes.
-Available data suggest that less than half of eligible patients are being treated with aspirin.
+Substantial evidence suggests that low-dose aspirin therapy should also be used as a primary prevention strategy in men and women with diabetes who are at high risk for cardiovascular events (1).

 Secondary prevention trials

-A meta-analysis of 145 prospective controlled trials of antiplatelet therapy in men and women after myocardial infarction, stroke or transient ischemic attack, or positive cardiovascular history (vascular surgery, angioplasty, angina, etc.) has been reported by the Anti-Platelet Trialists (APT) (4).
+A meta-analysis of 145 prospective controlled trials of antiplatelet therapy in men and women after myocardial infarction, stroke or transient ischemic attack, or positive cardiovascular history (vascular surgery, angioplasty, angina, etc.) has been reported by the Anti-Platelet Trialists (APT).
 Reductions in vascular events were about one-quarter in each of these categories, and diabetic subjects had risk reductions that were comparable to nondiabetic individuals.
-There was a trend toward increased risk reductions with doses of aspirin between 75 and 162 mg/day.
+There was a trend toward increased risk reductions with doses of aspirin of 325 mg/day or less.
 It was estimated that 38 ± 12 vascular events per 1,000 diabetic patients would be prevented if they were treated with aspirin as a secondary prevention strategy.
 Comparable results were seen in males and females.

 Primary prevention trials

-Two studies have examined the effect of aspirin in primary prevention and have included patients with diabetes.
-The U.S. Physicians’ Health Study (5) was a primary prevention trial in which a low-dose aspirin regimen (325 mg every other day) was compared with placebo in male physicians.
+The U.S. Physicians’ Health Study was a primary prevention trial in which a lowdose aspirin regimen (325 mg every other day) was compared with placebo in male physicians.
 There was a 44% risk reduction in the treated group, and subgroup analyses in the diabetic physicians revealed a reduction in myocardial infarction from 10.1% (placebo) to 4.0% (aspirin), yielding a relative risk of 0.39 for the diabetic men on aspirin therapy.